 - Builds on existing research

-- Proposes a new understanding of the topic
+- Proposes a new understanding of your topic

-This is perhaps the most important part of your introduction—it sets up the aims and expectations of the rest of your dissertation.
-How you formulate your objective will depend on your discipline, topic and focus, but it should always answer the question: what is the central aim and purpose of your research?
+Perhaps the most important part of your introduction is your questions and objectives, as it sets up the expectations for the rest of your thesis or dissertation.
+How you formulate your research questions and research objectives will depend on your discipline, topic, and focus, but you should always clearly state the central aim of your research.

 Overview of the structure